OfficeForProductSafetyAndStandards/beis-primary-authority-register/web/README.md

 # Configure

 To configure the application run the following.
-Ensure you have already imported the database.

     npm install
     npm run gulp
     composer install
-    sh ./docker/drupal-update.sh /var/www/html
+    cd ./web && sh drupal-update.sh

+*Note:* Run these commands inside the vm from the project root.

+*Note:* Ensure you have already imported the database.

 You must run these commands every time you switch branch or change the applications configuration in any way.